nrayamajhee/nrayamajhee.github.io/pages/resume.md

 July 2014 - August 2015 (Full-Time)

-- Designed and developed websites as well as hosted and managed clients’ data.
-- Produced brand artworks and illustrations.
-- Gained invaluable experience as a founding member and contributed towards sustaining business growth.
+- Gained invaluable experience as a founding member and contributed towards sustainable business growth.
+- Designed and developed portfolio websites, produced brand artwork and illustration, as well as hosted and managed clients’ data.

 Core Technologies used: _Jekyll with Markdown and Liquid, JavaScript/HTML/CSS, AWS S3, Adobe PhotoShop, Inkscape_